StackStorm/st2/README.md

 * **Sensors** are Python plugins for inbound integration that watch for events from external systems and fire a StackStorm trigger when an event happens.

 * **Triggers** are StackStorm representations of external events.
-There are generic triggers (e.g. timers, webhooks) and integration triggers (e.g. Sensu alert, JIRA issue updated).
+There are generic triggers (e.g., timers, webhooks) and integration triggers (e.g., Sensu alert, JIRA issue updated).
 A new trigger type can be defined by writing a sensor plugin.

 * **Actions** are StackStorm outbound integrations.
 There are generic actions (SSH, HTTP request), integrations (OpenStack, Docker, Puppet), or custom actions.
 Actions are either Python plugins, or any scripts, consumed into StackStorm by adding a few lines of metadata.
 Actions can be invoked directly by user via CLI, API, or the web UI, or used and called as part of automations - rules and workflows.